telerik/xamarin-forms-docs/styling-and-appearance/xamarin-forms-theming/create-custom-theme.md

 Another possibility is to create your own **ResourceDictionary** and merge it instead of the default **telerikCommon:BlueResources** one.

-1. Add a new XAML ContentPage file to your application and delete all the ContentPage.Content code
+1. Add a new XAML ContentPage file to your application and *delete* all the boilerplate **ContentPage.Content** code
-2. Change the ContentPage type to ResourceDictionary type
+2. Change the `ContentPage` type to `ResourceDictionary` type

 ```xml
 <!-- Change -->